Mukul-Airen/Tic-Tac-Toe_Game/README.md

 * For windows based system- installed C/C++ compiler, GNU/G++, Mingw or Cygwin.   <br />
 * Installed shell prompt, preferably PowerShell for Windows system, Bash for Linux, BSD and Max OS.   <br />
 * Xterm shell in case of Linux users on an Integrated Development Environment such as Code::Blocks.   <br />
-* Systems driver for display and input (keyboard), as well as proper input/output channel cal libration on a system-wide scale <br />

 # Screenshot